microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 ### Maps services
 The WorkRides app use Maps services to calculate and display the user routes and also to geocode the user home/work address to geopositions.

-The map service is based on the native approach for each platform.
+The map service uses native APIs for each platform. i.e.

-* Android: Using Google maps api.
+* Android: Google Maps API is used.
 You should provide a valid [directions gmaps api key](https://developer.xamarin.com/guides/android/platform_features/maps_and_location/maps/obtaining_a_google_maps_api_key/).
 This key must be configured in the **AppSettings.GoogleMapsAPIKey** field.

 ```csharp
 public const string GoogleMapsAPIKey = "<GMAPS API KEY>";